 Actions can be a good support or point of contact for evangelistic conversations.

-It’s not an either/or proposition for me.
+For me, this is never an either/or proposition.
 Both are necessary forms of sharing.
-Deeds are love demonstrated, but a further explanation of the gospel is necessary.
+Deeds are love demonstrated, but a further explanation of the gospel remains necessary.

 The Good News of the Sovereign Love Of God

 The good news is more than that fact.
-So often we neglect the sovereignty of God.
+At the heart of evangelimsm, it’s a wonderful amazement at the sovereign Love of God.

-- God’s sovereign activity makes us aware of our need for the salvation he provides.
+- awakens awareness of our need for the salvation he provides.

-- God’s sovereign love provides the solution and enables us to receive that offer.
+- provides the very grace to our brokeness and enables us to receive that offer and

-- God’s sovereign love continues to pursue us as we walk on the path of discipleship.
+- continues to pursue and sustain us as we walk on the path of discipleship.

 Sovereign over the process as well

-Since evangelism is a process that occurs over time, it’s the sovereignty of God that gives me comfort in the fact that I’m just one part of God’s pursuit.
+Evangelism is rarely a single moment.
+Evangelism is a process that occurs over time.
+It’s the sovereignty of God that gives me comfort in the fact that I’m just one part of God’s pursuit.

-Whether with a stranger on the street, or a long term friend, any conversation prompted by the Holy Spirit is one conversation in the process of God’s work.
+Whether it’s a brief encounter with a stranger on the street, or a coffee chat with a long-term friend, any conversation prompted by the Holy Spirit is one conversation in the process of God’s continuing work.

-Some presentations want to do all three parts (plant, water, and harvest) all at one time, and guilt driven methodologies make the evangelist feel responsible for lack of response, mistake in the script, or even lack of a complete presentation.
+Some evangelism methods want to do all three phases (plant, water, and harvest) all at one time.
+Guilt-driven methodologies make the evangelist feel responsible for lack of response, a mistake in the script, or even lack of a complete presentation.

-But God’s sovereignty frees us from that guilt.
+But God’s sovereignty frees us from that pressure.

 - It’s God’s sovereignty that